just-buildsystem/bootstrappable-toolchain/doc/BOOTSTRAP.md

 Bootstrapping the archiver `ar`, requires the Busybox "essentials" and `make` from the previous steps.
 This archiver has proper indexing support and is compiled via its `Makefile`.
-However, due to missing `ar` from earlier stages, final linking is done via custom script.
+However, due to missing `ar` from earlier stages, final linking is done via custom compile commands.

 ### 4. Binutils